Case Study 1 – Counterfeit Protection

-Counterfeit products, trademark infringement and grey market resellers are top concerns for recognizable international brands doing business in China.
+Counterfeit products, trademark infringement and grey market resellers are top concerns for recognizable international brands growing their businesses in China.

-Not only do these issues represent unrealized revenue for companies, but depending on how these counterfeit items are sold, these issues can easily threaten brand perception if consumers confuse fake items with authentic ones and have negative experiences.
+Not only do these issues represent unrealized revenue for companies, but depending on how these counterfeit items are sold, they can easily threaten brand perception if consumers confuse fake items with authentic ones and have negative experiences.

 Pantone approached WPIC to eliminate black market violators from numerous platforms, including its preferred third party e-commerce space: Tmall.

-WPIC launched a custom and comprehensive programmatic scrape, which collected every instance of the Pantone brand.
+WPIC launched a custom and comprehensive programmatic audit of China’s leading e-commerce platforms, and collected and indexed every instance of the Pantone brand being sold online.
 A whitelist and blacklist were produced to protect approved vendors.

 By removing counterfeit violators from the digital space, companies can experience dramatic increases in revenue and retain total control over the brand experience.

-Through this, Pantone was the only result on Tmall, both immediately and 5 years later.
+Through this, Pantone’s legitimate products were the only items being sold on Tmall (the most popular B2C platform in China), both immediately and 5 years later.
 Other platforms require ongoing trademark protection monitoring and actions.
-Clients find this is a worthwhile investment for the increase in visibility and traffic and ultimately, ROI.